Basic Expenses & Fees

 ILC STUDENT AID FUND

 Five types of financial assistance are available to CLC members through the ILC Student Aid Fund (SAF).

 1. Student loans are available to full-time students in all departments (high school, college, and seminary).

 2. Multi-student tuition grants are available to families with more than one student attending Immanuel high school or college.
 The oldest attending child does not receive the multi-student tuition grant.
+Seminary students from the family are not considered in the eligibility determination.
 Award amounts up to one-half of the tuition are based on financial need.

 3. Student grants are for those full-time college students who are preparing for the teaching or preaching ministry, and for seminary students.